mvac7/SDCC_PT3player_Lib/README.md

 Allows access to player variables.

-As there are four tables of notes available in Vortex Tracker, this must be assigned externally, copying to the space reserved in the variable NoteTable.
+Allows you to use any of the four note/frequency tables available in Vortex Tracker.
-The four tables are included in files <PT3player_NoteTableN.h>
+They are available in header format to be included in your program.

 In the source code (\examples), you can find applications for testing and learning purposes.